Duty and Honor: Plot

 Philip sleeps with Irina, and the same night receives a call from an apologetic Elizabeth (Keri Russell), who asks him to come home.
 Irina tells Philip that their son (Mischa Semenov) is in the army.
 Irina confides in Philip that she has grown tired of working with the KGB, believing that what they did to Andrzej was cruel.
 She wants to run away with Philip, but Philip believes she is lying to him about having a son together.
 Philip refuses to go with her, saying that he cannot leave his family.

 While Philip is in New York, Elizabeth and the children are invited to dinner with the Beemans.
 Sandra (Susan Misner) informs Elizabeth that Stan (Noah Emmerich) is busy working.
 She confides in Elizabeth that her marriage with Stan isn't working, and that she is envious of Elizabeth and Philip for being able to work together professionally.
-Elizabeth remarks that marriage is hard and Sandra replies: "At the end of the day, you either choose to keep going or you don’t."
+Elizabeth remarks that marriage is hard and Sandra replies: "At the end of the day, you either choose to keep going or you don't."

 Meanwhile, Stan and Chris Amador (Maximiliano Hernández) go out to a bar.
 Amador remarks that Stan is more comfortable at work than he is in his personal life.
 He suggests that Stan chat up a girl at the bar, but instead Stan meets up with Nina (Annet Mahendru).
 They have sex.
-Nina tells him that she will not blackmail him because of their liaison and that it doesn't have to happen again if he doesn't want it to.
+Nina tells him that she will not blackmail him because of their liaison and that it does not have to happen again if he does not want it to.